neo4j-partners/virtual-graph-dbx/virtual-graph.md

    ![Create the TRANSACTED_WITH relationship](./docs/images/load-vg-step-1.png)

 7. Create the `TRANSFERRED_TO` relationship, as shown below.
-Both ends map to the `Account` node; the source and destination differ only by which column supplies the ID:
+Both ends map to the `Account` node.
+The source and destination differ only by which column supplies the ID:

    - Set the **Relationship type** to `TRANSFERRED_TO`.
    - Under **Properties**, map from the `account_links` table: